zcam007/Mobile-Billing/README.md

 ### Database Design

 For this Application we have used the Google Firebase Realtime Database.
 The Firebase Realtime Database is a cloud-hosted NoSQL database that lets you store and sync data between your users in realtime.
+Realtime syncing makes it easy for your users to access their data from any device, be it web or mobile.
+Realtime Database also helps your users collaborate with one another.

 ### App Features